Allen Hickling: Car racing

 Hickling raced Production Sports Cars (TVR and Ginetta Cars) from 1962 to 1967 in Canada and the U.S., during which time he was a National Instructor with the Canadian Automobile Sport Clubs In 1965 he won his class in the Quebec Championship, and in 1966 he did it again coming third overall.

 Cricket

 Hickling had a lifelong passion for the sport of Cricket.
 He served as president of the Long Itchington Cricket Club, of which he was one of the founding fathers in 1976.
-He was a qualified Umpire and Senior Coach with the England and Wales Cricket Board (Association of Cricket Officials) and (Coaches Association).
+He was a qualified Umpire and Senior Coach with the England and Wales Cricket Board (Association of Cricket Officials) and (Coaches Association.

 Personal life

-He was married to Judith Hickling, his wife of 58 years, and had 4 children.
+Allen Hickling was married to Judith, his wife of 58 years, and had four children.
 He lived in the village of Long Itchington, Warwickshire, England, for 52 years.

-Hickling was fluent in Dutch, which he learned with the Nuns of Vught, at the Regina Coeli Language Institute in The Netherlands.
+Hickling was fluent in Dutch, which he learned with the Nuns of Vught at the Regina Coeli Language Institute in the Netherlands.

+Hickling died on 18 December 2022, at the age of 88.